Building a Private AI Server for Business: 2026 Hardware Guide

 Option 2: Custom PC with NVIDIA RTX 5090

-For organizations needing maximum inference speed or planning to fine-tune models on their own data, a custom PC with NVIDIA's latest GPUs offers the best performance.
+For organizations needing maximum inference speed or planning to fine-tune models on proprietary data, a custom PC with NVIDIA's latest GPUs provides the strongest raw performance.
+The trade-off is complexity—and it starts with understanding VRAM.

-AI model performance depends heavily on GPU VRAM capacity.
-The RTX 5090, launched January 2025, provides 32GB of GDDR7 memory—a significant increase from the previous generation's 24GB.
+AI inference speed and model capacity depend almost entirely on available VRAM.
+The RTX 5090, launched January 2025, provides 32GB of GDDR7 memory with 1,792 GB/s bandwidth—a significant leap over the previous generation's 24GB GDDR6X.

 Unlike standard business laptops with integrated graphics, a dedicated AI workstation prioritizes VRAM: